visulima/packem/packages/packem/README.md

   <img src="./assets/packem.png" width="200">
   <h3>Visulima Packem</h3>
   <p>
-  A fast and modern bundler for Node.js and TypeScript. <br /> Bundles anything that's supported by Node.js natively, namely .js, .json, .mjs, .cjs and TypeScript .ts, .cts, .mts, .tsx.
+  A fast and modern bundler for Node.js and TypeScript.
+<br /> Supports multiple runtimes, shared modules, server components, dynamic import, wasm, css, and more.
+<br /> Built on top of Rollup, combined with your preferred transformer like esbuild, swc, or sucrase.
   </p>
 </div>